 Construction of the Project will be undertaken in accordance with the requirements of the Protection of the Environment and Operations Act 1997 (POEO Act).
-LOGOS currently holds an EPL (21054) for the Moorebank Precinct, which includes the Project site, and the construction of the Project will comply with the relevant conditions of this EPL.
+An EPL (21054) is currently held for the Moorebank Precinct, which includes the Project site, and the construction of the Project will comply with the relevant conditions of this EPL.

-If the EPL is varied, this Addendum will be reviewed and, if necessary, updated to address the revised EPL.
+If the EPL is varied, this Addendum will be reviewed and updated as necessary to address the revised EPL.